Key Takeaways

 Definition of Mental Incapacity

-The legal framework governing contracts involving individuals with mental incapacity in Minnesota establishes specific criteria to assess contractual capacity.
-Mental incapacity is defined by the individual’s inability to understand the nature and consequences of the transaction due to impaired mental health or cognitive decline.
+The legal framework governing contracts with mentally incapacitated individuals establishes specific criteria to assess contractual capacity.
+Mental incapacity is defined by the inability to understand the nature and consequences of the transaction due to impaired mental health or cognitive decline.

 Minnesota law evaluates mental incapacity based on: